 Thanks to technology and modern health care, seniors are living longer and enjoying a "second act" after retirement.
 To maximize this time, take a proactive approach to your health care.

-"Preventive health care is not one size fits all," explains Dr. Timothy Strouse, a Sharp Rees-Stealy internal medicine physician.
+"Preventive health care is not one size fits all," explains Dr. Timothy Strouse, an internal medicine doctor with Sharp Rees-Stealy Medical Group.
 "It is very personal, based on your age, health status, family history and gender.
 Men and women have different needs, and it is important to review these needs annually with your primary care doctor."

-Women: talk to your doctor every 12 months about whether you need a mammogram.
+Preventive care for womenSome conditions — such as breast and cervical cancer, and osteoporosis — are more common in women than in men.
+Talk with your doctor every 12 months about whether you need a mammogram, and about routine cervical screening up to age 65.
 If you are over 65, your doctor may recommend a bone density scan that can identify and prevent osteoporosis.

 - Blood pressure

 - Diabetes — if your blood pressure is above 135/80